 Cross-selling is a commonly used marketing technique that encourages customers to buy more and increase their average order value per active session.

 For instance: Here’s an example of a customer who visited the page intending to buy a formal shirt.
-Once he selected the shirt that he liked, he was given product recommendations that included trousers, blazers, and accessories to complete the look.
+Once selected, product recommendations were given that included trousers, blazers, and accessories to complete the look.

 2. Upsell superior products to increase average order values per customer

-It needs to be done subtly to ensure that you highlight the value that the superior product can provide and the product that a customer is about to purchase or most likely to purchase.
+To ensure value, upsell subtly by highlighting the superior product’s benefits over the product a customer is about to purchase or most likely to purchase.

 3. Implement personalized recommendation widgets on different web pages

-At Netcore Smartech, we empower you to deploy these personalized widgets on high conversion web pages such as the Home Page, Product Listing Page, and Product Display Page.
+At Netcore, we empower you to deploy these personalized widgets on high-conversion web pages such as the Home Page, Product Listing Page, and Product Display Page.

-These widgets group together a similar category of products as the more relevant recommendations under.
+These widgets group together a similar category of products as the more relevant recommendations.
 These widgets promise higher CTRs and conversions as these are tailor-made to individual customers.